ShayneIsMagic/RevGen-dashboards-dev/README.md

 ## Zero Barriers Pipeline Dashboard

 An internal dashboard for managing the Zero Barriers sales pipeline and financial health.
-The product bundles two views—Pipeline Manager and Financial Dashboard—into a single Next.js 16 application optimized for local-first workflows.
+The product bundles three views—Pipeline Manager, Government Contracts Tracker, and Financial Dashboard—into a single Next.js 16 application optimized for local-first workflows.

 ### Highlights